ymcui/Chinese-BERT-wwm/README_EN.md

 A: Unfortunately, I am not be able to release the code at the moment.
 As implementation is quite easy, I would suggest you to read #10 and #13.

 **Q: How can I download XXXXX dataset?**
-A: Please see `data` directory.
+A: We only provide the data that is publically available, check `data` directory.
 For copyright reasons, some of the datasets are not publically available.
 In that case, please search on GitHub or consult original authors for accessing.

 **Q: How to use this model?**
 A: Use it as if you are using original BERT.
 Note that, you don't need to do CWS for your text, as wwm only change the pre-training input but not the input for down-stream tasks.